33 Profitable Businesses To Start With 50k in Kenya

 Do your research on where you can access stock near your business.
 It will be an added advantage if you are in a position to produce the groceries on your farm.

 People think that farming is for uneducated people, lol!
 But do you know that we have millionaire farmers who have invested their time and efforts in producing the food we eat daily?
+And there is a notion that the future billionaires will be farmers.

 7. A Mali mali shop